agileplanning-io/docs/content/docs/guides/explore-your-data/index.md

 ### Example: cycle time scatterplot

-For a more thorough explanation of these flow metric reports see TODO: link to flow metric reports.
+For a more thorough explanation of these reports see [Flow Metric Reports]({{< ref "flow-metric-reports" >}} "Flow Metric Reports").
 But for now, we can take a look at the cycle time scatterplot to get a feel for how these reports work.

 ![Cycle time scatterplot](scatterplot.png)